Police: At least 2 shooters kill 6, wound 12 in Sacramento - NewsBreak

 Her friend, Madalyn Woodard, said she saw a crowd in the street scatter amid the gunfire and a girl who appeared to have been shot in the arm lying on the ground.
 Security guards from a nearby nightclub rushed to help the girl with what looked like napkins to try to stanch the bleeding.

 A video posted on Twitter showed people running through the street amid the sounds of rapid gunfire.
-Nightclubs close at 2 a.m. and it’s typical for streets to be full of people at that hour in the city of about 525,000 people, located 75 miles (120 kilometers) northeast of San Francisco.
+Nightclubs close at 2 a.m. and it’s typical for streets to be full of people at that hour in the city of about 525,000, located 75 miles (120 kilometers) from San Francisco.

 Pop duo Aly & AJ performed Saturday at Sacramento’s Crest Theatre and their tour bus was caught in the gunfire, the musicians said on Twitter.
 No one in their touring group was hurt, the tweet said.